The possibility for panspermia in the galaxy by means of planetary dust grains: UV damage

 and the total background intensity from all stars in distant space

 become of the same order.
 Here

-is the Planck's black body radiation function, $\lambda$ denotes the wave-length of the emission spectrum, $h$ is the Planck's constant, $R_{\odot}\simeq 7\times 10^{10}$ cm denotes the solar radius and $W = 10^{-14}$ \citep{scheffler}.
-From the above equations, one can straightforwardly find $R^* = 3.5\times 10^{17}$ cm.
-The UV radiation dose is defined as \citep{wesson}
+is the Planck's black body radiation function, $\lambda$ denotes the wave-length of the emission spectrum, $h$ is the Planck's constant, $R_{\odot}\simeq 7\times 10^{10}$ cm denotes the solar radius and $W = 10^{-14}$ \cite{scheffler}.
+From the above equations, one can readily determine that $R^* = 3.5\times 10^{17}$ cm.
+The UV radiation dose is defined as \cite{wesson}

-where $\tau$ is the time-scale corresponding to $R^*$ and $\lambda_1 = 1600$ A, $\lambda_1 = 3000$ A. By taking the solutions of Eqs. (\ref{aphi},\ref{aR}) into account, one can estimate the dose value $D\simeq 6\times 10^{15}$ erg/cm$^2$.
+where $\tau$ is the time-scale associated with $R^*$ and $\lambda_1 = 1600$ A, $\lambda_1 = 3000$ A. Taking into account the solutions of Eqs. (\ref{aphi},\ref{aR}) an estimate of the dose value can be obtained. $D\simeq 6\times 10^{15}$ erg/cm$^2$.
 This value is so high that no naked bacteria can survive the trip.
-A living organism encased in a mantle of matter would escape the effects of the star's radiation, but despite very low background ultraviolet radiation the travel time in space may be very long and consequently, the corresponding radiation dose might increase up to critical values.
+A living organism encased in a protective mantle would be shielded from the star's radiation.
+However, despite the extremely low background ultraviolet radiation, the travel time through space could be extensive, leading to a potential increase in the radiation dose, which may reach critical levels.
 For studying this particular task, one should introduce the inactivation cross-section, $\tilde\sigma$ defining the fraction of the surviving irradiation

-It is clear that the inactivation of a bacteria is characterised by the condition, $\tilde\sigma D\simeq 1$.
+It is evident that the inactivation of a bacterium is characterized by the condition $\tilde\sigma D\simeq 1$.